exponea/exponea-android-sdk/Documentation/firebase.md

     notifications on Android devices
 ---

-To be able to send [Push notifications for Android SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications) from the Engagement platform and receive them in your app on Android devices, you must set up a Firebase project, implement Firebase messaging in your app, and configure the Firebase Cloud Messaging integration in the Engagement web app.
+To be able to send [Push notifications for Android SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-push-notifications) from the {user.mkg} platform and receive them in your app on Android devices, you must set up a Firebase project, implement Firebase messaging in your app, and configure the Firebase Cloud Messaging integration in the {user.mkg} web app.

 > 👍
 >
 > The SDK provides a push setup self-check feature to help developers successfully set up push notifications.
-The self-check will try to track the push token, request the Engagement backend to send a silent push to the device, and check if the app is ready to open push notifications.
+The self-check will try to track the push token, request the {user.mkg} backend to send a silent push to the device, and check if the app is ready to open push notifications.
 >
 > To enable the setup check, set `Exponea.checkPushSetup = true` before [initializing the SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-setup#initialize-the-sdk).
 >